Can I claim it? Just ask.

 Stop overpaying.
 Just ask.

-Lekhio answers your claim questions on WhatsApp, logs every cost as you go, and keeps you ready for tax.
+Lekhio answers your claim questions in plain English, logs every cost as you go, and keeps you ready for tax.
 You always approve before anything is sent to HMRC.